open-policy-agent/opa/site/examples/working-with-the-opa-repl/index.md

 ## Goals

+This example helps you get started with OPA's interactive shell or [REPL (read-eval-print loop)](https://en.wikipedia.org/wiki/Read–eval–print_loop)

+To introduce the REPL, we will use dummy data and an example policy.
+In English, the policy can be stated as follows:

-In this example, we will learn how to run OPA as an interactive shell or [REPL (read-eval-print loop)](https://en.wikipedia.org/wiki/Read–eval–print_loop).
-We will use the REPL to define rules to identify servers that violate the following security policy: “Servers that open an unencrypted HTTP port must not be connected to a public network.”
+- Servers that open an unencrypted HTTP port must not be connected to a public network.

+We will use the REPL to define rules that codify the policy stated above.

 Once you finish this example, you will be familiar with: